Skip to main content

 • Basic plan: Country-level targeting.

-• Essential, Professional, Enterprise: Country and B2B Company Location targeting.
+• Essential, Professional, Enterprise: Country and B2B Company Location targeting (only available in Shopify Plus, visit here for more details.).

 How to set up